ajithrnayak/ajith_blog/content/posts/2022-09-20---how-to-play-ogg-files-on-iOS-with-VLCKit/index.md

 #### What is OGG format?

 **Ogg** is a free, open container format maintained by the [Xiph.Org](https://xiph.org) Foundation, a non-profit that develops and maintains several multimedia formats.
-The most common OGG file format is.ogg (audio file), which is derived from *[Ogg Vorbis](https://en.wikipedia.org/wiki/Vorbis)* as a compressed audio file used for audio.
+The most common OGG file format is .ogg (audio file), which is derived from *[Ogg Vorbis](https://en.wikipedia.org/wiki/Vorbis)* as a compressed audio file used for audio.
 These OGG files include the artist's name, track information, and other metadata.

 The format allows for compression, which results in a small file with high audio quality.
 And, because it provides high quality in relation to the bandwidth required to stream it, many people prefer OGG over other formats such as MP3 or AAC.